Page last updated: October 2024

 Targeted therapy is a type of drug treatment that attacks specific features of cancer cells, known as molecular targets, to stop the cancer growing and spreading.

-The molecular targets are usually particular gene changes that are found in or on the surface of cancer cells.
+The molecular targets are usually particular protein changes that are found in or on the surface of the cancer cells as a result of abnormal genes.

-Targeted therapy is currently available for people with NSCLC whose tumours have specific gene changes when the cancer is advanced or has come back after initial surgery or radiation therapy.
+Targeted therapies are currently mostly available for people with NSCLC whose tumours have specific gene changes when the cancer is advanced or has come back after initial surgery or radiation therapy.

 These drugs will only work if the cancer contains the particular gene targeted and, even then, they do not work for everyone.
 Ask your oncologist about molecular testing and whether targeted therapy is an option for you.

-Targeted therapy can often be given by mouth as tablets or capsules.
-This area of cancer treatment is changing rapidly, and it’s likely that new gene changes and targeted therapy drugs will continue to be discovered.
+For some abnormal genes, targeted therapy can be given as tablets or capsules.
+This area of cancer treatment is changing rapidly, and it is likely that new gene changes and targeted therapy drugs will continue to be discovered.

 Cancer cells often become resistant to targeted therapy drugs over time.
 If the first-line treatment stops working, your oncologist may suggest trying another targeted therapy drug or another systemic treatment.
 This is known as second-line treatment.